fishmad/grokstatev3/.github/BUILD_ORDER.md

 ---

+## Key Learnings & Best Practices (as of June 6, 2025)

+- **Address & Location Handling:**
+  - When using Google Maps/Places API, always map address components (e.g., administrative_area_level_1/2/3) to your schema fields explicitly.
+Decide which field (e.g., state, region, municipality) should be mapped to which form/database field, and document this in both code and UI.
+  - Allow for partial/incomplete addresses in the frontend and backend.
+Accept listings with missing suburb/state/country IDs, and provide clear validation and user feedback.
+This enables capturing leads even if the user doesn't know the full address.
+  - In the frontend, always check for missing/null IDs before using them (e.g., for dropdowns or lookups) to avoid runtime errors.
+Use fallback logic to display names or placeholders if IDs are missing.
+  - In the backend, resolve text fields to IDs where possible, but allow nulls and provide admin tools for later correction.
+Do not block property creation if only partial address data is available (unless business rules require it).
+  - Recycle existing form fields (e.g., "Site Name") for Google address components like municipality or region, but document the mapping for future devs.

+- **Frontend/Backend Sync:**
+  - Keep frontend and backend field names and data structures in sync, especially for nested objects like address and price.
+Use mapping helpers and type-safe interfaces in React/TypeScript.
+  - When changing schema or validation rules, update both the backend FormRequest and the frontend form logic at the same time.

+- **UI/UX & Validation:**
+  - Provide clear help text, tooltips, and inline validation for complex fields (like address/location) to guide users and reduce errors.
+  - Consider allowing users to submit incomplete listings and follow up later for missing details, rather than blocking submission.
+  - Add robust error handling for async actions (e.g., dropdown fetches, address resolution) and display user-friendly messages.

+- **Testing & Debugging:**
+  - Use log inspection and debug output to quickly trace and resolve backend issues, especially with nested or relational data.
+  - Add automated feature tests for property creation, focusing on address and price validation, and edge cases with missing or partial data.

+- **Refactoring & Maintainability:**
+  - Refactor address/location logic into custom hooks or smaller components for clarity and maintainability as the project grows.
+  - Document any non-obvious mappings or business rules in STATUS.md and COPILOT_STANDING_ORDER.md for future devs/AI.

+---

 ## Conclusion

 This build order provides a clear, actionable roadmap for developing your property listing website in VS Code with GitHub Copilot.
 It leverages Laravel 12.x’s features, integrates React with Inertia.js for a modern frontend, and uses Tailwind CSS v4.1 and ShadCN/UI for styling.
 The schema supports flexibility with lookup tables and JSON columns, and the workflow ensures free listings, paid upgrades, and a marketing-only focus.
 Run the terminal commands, follow the Copilot prompts, and refer to the file paths to expedite production.